jeffreyolchovy/whatismyeyecolor/README.md

 ### share
 Bundled OpenCV libraries.

+### `training`
+A command line utility used for training the eye color classifier.

+Given a set of face images organized by eye color, it extracts eye images and performs color detection.
+Results are written to data files that can be used to train the classifer.

 ## Credits and notes
 Face and eye detection simply defers to the LBP and Haar classifiers present in OpenCV.